back-jond1992/Coding-basics./GIT.md

 - git commit -m"..."
 - git add .: add everything.
 - git push origin master.

 ## Other GIT Terminology

 - commit: snapshot/save point of a project.
 - repository: directory which contains projects.
 - working directory: files in the local machine.
 - checkout: when files are taken from the depository to the working    directory.
-- stagining area: a file that stores information about what will go into the next commit.
+- staging area: a file that stores information about what will go into the next commit.